capitolmuckrakr/Gucci/README.md

 Gucci::House::Filing creates an object corresponding to an electronic filing from the Clerk, either a lobbying registration (LD1), a lobbying report (LD2) or a contribution disclosure (LD203).

+Gucci is named after a book about lobbying, if you're wondering.
+It's a perfectly cromulent name.

+## Installation

+Searching with Gucci uses Selenium and Firefox for headless browsing and is limited to platforms that support Xvfb, including Ubuntu and OSX using Macports only, not Homebrew.
+Changing that is on the list of tasks for the project.

+Otherwise, the software is functional, though still in development.

+Gucci was mostly developed on Ubuntu 12.04 using Ruby 2.1.1, but will work on Ruby versions 1.9.2 and later.
+If installing on Ubuntu server, Gucci needs Firefox to run.
+Gucci has received limited testing on OS 10.9 and has not been tested on Windows.

+To install on Ubuntu 12.04 or greater:

+    sudo apt-get install xvfb

+    export DISPLAY=:99 # add this to your environment so that xvfb won't conflict with any other displays

+    git clone the repository

+    bundle install

 ## Usage

 ### Examples